Provisioning For A Passage

 Where We’ve Been

 Our adventure began in 2016 when we discovered Gémeaux in St. Martin.
-We explored the Caribbean, Colombia, San Blas, and The Bahamas, as well as the eastern seaboard of the U.S. In 2022, we crossed the Atlantic to the Mediterranean and sailed as far east as Croatia and Greece in 2023.
+We explored the Caribbean, Colombia, San Blas, and The Bahamas, as well as the eastern seaboard of the U.S. In 2022, we crossed the Atlantic Ocean to the Mediterranean Sea and sailed as far east as Croatia and Greece.
+We explored the coastlines of Italy, France and Spain in our final season and exited the Mediterranean late in 2024.
+We wrapped up the year with a 21-day crossing back across the Atlantic from the Canary Islands to the Caribbean.

 Where We’re Headed